njmartina/OracleProductionJPP/README.md

 * OracleProduction Project

 # Summary
 <p> OracleProduction is designed to be a flexible and easy to use program for any production line.
-Any type of product can be introduced to the plant such as multimedia devices like music and movie players.
+Any type of product can be introduced to the plant such as multimedia devices or television screens.
 The structure of the program allows for easy modification to handle different products. </p>

 # Features
 * ItemType interface for implementing getters and setters along with constants such as manufacturere name and date